mattwar/Dumbo/src/Dumbo/Strategies.md

 to one of a set of types.

 The implementation strategies differ on:
->>- **Footprint** - the amount of memory the union consumes on the stack or within another type.
+>- **Footprint** - the amount of memory the union consumes on the stack or within another type.
->>- **Allocation** - the amount of allocation required when the union is constructed.
+>- **Allocation** - the amount of allocation required when the union is constructed.
->>- **Tearing** - whether tearing is possible when assigning unions to locations that are visible to multiple threads.
+>- **Tearing** - whether partial assignment is visible during multi-threadeding.
->>- **Default** - the union's state when assigned from default.
+>- **Default** - the union's state when assigned from default.
->>- **Untyped Matching** - if member type matching is possible when the union value is typed as object or generic.
+>- **Untyped Matching** - if member type matching is possible when the union value is typed as object or generic.
+>- **Interop** - Whether the union can be used in other dotnet languages.

 - ### Fat

     This type union is implemented as a struct with a field for each possible member type of the union.
     and an enum field for determining which type and field is in use.

-    It has the largest footprint, since it must include space for all the possible member types.
+    >It has the largest footprint, since it must include space for all the possible member types.
-    It never allocates.
+    >It never allocates.
-    It is possible for tearing to occur.
+    >It is possible for tearing to occur.
-    It is undefined when assigned from default.
+    >It is undefined when assigned from default.
-    It cannot be matched from object or generic.
+    >It cannot be matched from object or generic.
+    >It can be used in other dotnet languages, since it has a common language API.

     ```
-    struct Union {
+    struct TypeUnion {
         Tag _tag;
         T1 _type1_value;
         T2 _type2_value;